-Used properly, assessments like the Myers-Briggs Type Indicator™ (MBTI) and Personality Dimensions™ do not categorize or pigeon-hole, but instead help people understand degrees of preference and nuances about both themselves and others.
+Used properly, assessments like the Myers-Briggs Type Indicator™ (MBTI) and Personality Dimensions™ do not categorize or pigeon-hole, but instead help people understand degrees of preference and insightful nuances about both themselves and others.

-Personality Insight is helpful for anyone who would like to move along life’s path more effectively by better understanding their unique combination of traits, and how they correspond and contrast with those of other people—in communications, in relationships, in values, at home and at work, in family and community.
+Personality Insight is helpful for anyone who would like to move along life’s path more effectively and more smoothly by better understanding their unique combination of traits, and how they correspond and contrast with those of other people—in communications, in relationships, in values, at home and at work, in family and community.

 What does it look like?